waleedhussein4/tourney-frontend/README.md

 ## Introduction

 Tourney is a web application that allows users to create and manage tournaments for various games and sports.
 The application provides features for creating tournaments, managing participants, scheduling matches, and tracking results.
-Users can create public or private tournaments and invite participants.
+Users can create public or private tournaments.
 Tourney is designed to be flexible and customizable to support a wide range of games and sports, from casual events to professional competitions.

 ## Requirements